Relignaree, Rath and Souterrain, Glenballythomas, Co. Roscommon.

 For more sites in Co.
 Roscommon, click here.

-Again this monument is too big to capture in one shot.
+Again, this monument was too large to capture in one shot.

-There is a slight mound in the centre of this rath.
+There is a slight raise at the centre.

 Again, Rath Cruachan is visible.